ellysh/video-game-bots/InGameBots/protection.md

 1. Launch the OllyDbg debugger.

-2. Open the "TestApplication.exe" executable file, which is protected by the BeingDebugged flag checking.
+2. Open the "TestApplication.exe" binary, which is protected by the BeingDebugged flag checking.

-3. Press *Alt+M* to open a memory map of the TestApplication process.
+3. Press the *Alt+M* key to open a memory map of the TestApplication process.
 Find the "Process Environment Block" segment in this window.

 5. Double left-click on this segment.
 You will see "Dump - Process Environment Block" window.
 Find the "BeingDebugged" flag value in this window.